Caramelized Oven Roasted Vegetables are the best side dish! Easy enough for a weeknight dinner and perfect for the holidays.

 I’ve roasted broccoli, cauliflower, brussels sprouts, carrots, potatoes, tomatoes, zucchini, asparagus, peppers, and squash.

 The vegetables shrink significantly in size so you will need to make more than you would if you made steamed vegetables.
 Fill two pans with veggies and bake them on separate oven racks.

 Yes.
 Reheat roasted vegetables at 425° for 15-20 minutes or until hot.

 - A Breakfast Skillet is a combination of scrambled eggs, vegetables, and sausage.

 - Warm up with a bowl of Slow Cooker Chicken Pot Pie Soup.

 - Chicken Stir Fry easy family dinner recipe!

 - Tater Tot Chicken Pot Pie has a tater tot crust.

 - 6 cups mixed vegetables

 - To shorten the roasting time, precook the vegetables in the microwave.
 If using frozen, bagged veggies, steam them according to the instructions on the bag.
-If using fresh veggies, put them in a bowl, add 1/4 cup of water, cover and cook on high for 2 1/2-3 minutes, until tender.
+Or if using fresh veggies, put them in a bowl, add 1/4 cup of water, cover, and cook on high for 2 1/2-3 minutes, until tender.